We live in a do-it-yourself age.

 - If your spouse has already hired an attorney.
 A cheap, cooperative, “no-lawyers” divorce works only as long as both sides follow the rules.
 If one side cheats by seeking legal advice… Well, there’s a proverb that covers this situation: “The side with a lawyer gets the goodies.”
 If your spouse hires an attorney, she may be getting legal advice that gives her an advantage against you in court.
 If that happens, you have to consider whether you need your own legal representation, too.

-Speaks Law Firm: Your divorce resource in Wilmington NC
+Speaks Law Firm: Your Divorce Resource in Wilmington North Carolina

 If you wish to represent yourself in your own divorce action, you have our respect.
 Most people have qualms about public speaking, so we recognize your courage in being willing to speak out in court.